itachi612/base_of_SQL/README.md

 4. Count how many rows satisfy the following conditions using one query with any number of subqueries.
    - Count the rows from the `pageviews` table, but only those from the `checker` table with:
-     - `status = 'ready'`, we do not want to analyze logs that are status checking.
+     - `status = 'ready'`, we do not want to analyze logs that are status checking;
-     - `numTrials = 1`, we only want to analyze the first commits because they tell us when a student started working on a lab.
+     - `numTrials = 1`, we only want to analyze the first commits because they tell us when a student started working on a lab;
      - "labnames" should be from the list: `laba04`, `laba04s`, `laba05`, `laba06`, `laba06s`, and `project1`.
 Only these were active during the experiment.
    - Store the checkers in the dataframe with the column "cnt".
 5. Close the connection.